DKYoungOne/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+One and only one (actor) to one or many (film_actor)

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+It represents a Not Null marker on the last_update column

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+It has 3.
+All of the foreign keys light up green when hovering over the payments table.

 ##### ER Diagram upload